 RTS – Radio Television of Serbia

-Here you’ll hear the story about the night when 16, mostly young people, got killed during night shift.
-There is original building still standing on the site, unrepaired, as a memorial to this disastrous event.
+Here you’ll hear the story about the night when 16, mostly young people, got killed during the night shift.
+There is an original building still standing on the site, unrepaired, as a memorial to this disastrous event.

 Ministry of Defense